 Now most hotels have dedicated employees managing these channels on an ongoing basis, updating rates, opening and closing out inventory, and checking up on their competition several times a day.
 Customers can be assured that hotels must offer “rate parity” across all of these online channels (including their own website) or they risk being dropped from the programs.

-Travellers who want to save money but aren’t very picky about the hotel they stay at can try their hand at Priceline.com.
-Priceline allows you to “Name Your Price” with their online auction style bidding format.
+Travelers who want to save money but aren’t very picky about the hotel they stay at can try their hand at Priceline.com.
+Priceline allows you to “Name Your Price” with their online auction-style bidding format.

 Some notes about Priceline:

 - If Priceline accepts your price, they will book your reservation in a property with an equal or higher star level than you requested.